RattletraPM/Snickerstream/docs/Known Issues.md

 In that case, close Snickerstream from the tray icon.

--Not really an issue, being more like lazy coding.
+- Not really an issue, being more like lazy coding.
 Still.
 You can scale the window to a ridiculosly big or small size (window size checks aren't implemented yet).
 Also, the scaling factor is exponential and not linear (1x, 2x, 4x, 8x, 16x, etc.
 instead of 1x, 2x, 3x, 4x, etc.)